Here are some tips:

 --The trunk butt of a fresh tree is sticky with resin.

-• Cut off about two inches of the trunk to expose fresh wood for better water absorption.
+--When the trunk of a tree is bounced on the ground, a shower of falling needles shows that tree is too dry. - Cut off about two inches of the trunk to expose fresh wood for better water absorption.
 Trim away branches as necessary to set tree trunk in the base of a sturdy, water-holding stand with wide spread feet.
 Keep the stand filled with water while the tree is indoors.

 Place your tree at least 3 feet away from all heat sources, including fireplaces and radiators.
 (4)